Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Experimental Setup

 \textbf{Motivation.} After analyzing the pseudo-code generation problem, we additional add the code feature extractor component in our proposed method {\tool}.
 Therefore, we want to verify whether using the CFER component to extract code feature information can improve the performance of {\tool} after comparing the method {\tool} without the CFER component.

 \textbf{RQ3: What is the effect of the attention mechanism on our proposed method {\tool}?}

 \textbf{Motivation.} The Transformer is based on a multi-head attention mechanism.
 Each input is divided into multiple heads, and each head uses the attention mechanism.
 Therefore, we want to investigate the impact of the different attention mechanisms on our proposed method {\tool}.
-In this RQ, we consider the traditional attention mechanism and consider other recently proposed attention mechanisms.
-Therefore, we can select the most suitable mechanism for the pseudo-code generation task by answering this RQ.
+In this RQ, we consider the traditional self-attention mechanism and other recently proposed attention mechanisms~\cite{wang2020linformer}\cite{tay2020synthesizer}\cite{henry2020query}.
+Based on empirical results, we can select the most suitable mechanism for our proposed method {\tool}.